-The terms of reference of the Audit Committee are in conformity with the requirements of Regulation 18 of the Listing Regulations and Section 177 of the Act.
-The Broad terms of reference of the Audit Committee include:
+The Audit Committee is constituted and functions in accordance with Section 177 of the Act and Regulation 18 of the SEBI Listing Regulations.
+The terms of reference of the Audit Committee, inter alia, include:

-- overseeing the Company's financial reporting process and disclosure of financial information to ensure that the financial statement is correct, sufficient and credible. - reviewing and examining with the Management the quarterly and annual financial statement and the auditors' report thereon before submission to the Board for approval. - reviewing, approving or subsequently modifying any Related Party Transactions in accordance with the Related Party Transaction Policy of the Company. - recommending the appointment, remuneration and terms of appointment of Statutory Auditors of the Company and approval of payment for any other services. - reviewing about the nature and scope of audit as well as post-audit discussion to ascertain any area of concern. - reviewing and monitoring the auditor's independence and performance and effectiveness of audit process; reviewing Management letters / letters of internal control weaknesses issued by the Statutory Auditors. - reviewing with Management, Statutory Auditors and Internal Auditor, the adequacy of internal control systems. - reviewing the adequacy of internal audit function and discussing with Internal Auditor any significant finding and reviewing the progress of corrective actions on such issues. - evaluating internal financial controls and risk management systems. - reviewing the functioning of the Whistle Blowing mechanism of the Company. - Any other responsibility/duty as may be prescribed under the Companies Act, 2013 and/or the provisions of the SEBI Regulations.
+- Oversight of the Company's financial reporting process and disclosure of financial information to ensure that the financial statement is correct, sufficient and credible. - reviewing and examining with the Management the quarterly and annual financial statement and the auditors' report thereon before submission to the Board for approval.

+- reviewing, approving or subsequently modifying any Related Party Transactions in accordance with the Related Party Transaction Policy of the Company. - recommending the appointment, remuneration and terms of appointment of Statutory Auditors of the Company and approval of payment for any other services. - reviewing about the nature and scope of audit as well as post-audit discussion to ascertain any area of concern. - reviewing and monitoring the auditor's independence and performance and effectiveness of audit process; reviewing Management letters / letters of internal control weaknesses issued by the Statutory Auditors. - reviewing with Management, Statutory Auditors and Internal Auditors, the adequacy of internal control systems. - reviewing the adequacy of internal audit function and discussing with Internal Auditor any significant finding and reviewing the progress of corrective actions on such issues. - evaluating internal financial controls and risk management systems. - reviewing the functioning of the Whistle Blowing mechanism of the Company. - Any other responsibility/duty as may be prescribed under the Companies Act, 2013 and/or the provisions of the SEBI Regulations.